How to prepare for Public Administration optional for UPSC?

 Toppers with Public Administration optional

-UPSC Public administration optional has been a popular choice among IAS toppers over the years.
-In 2016, Abhilash Mishra, a mechanical engineer by training, secured the fifth rank with this optional subject.
-Below is a table listing a few other IAS toppers who chose public administration as their optional.
+UPSC Public Administration optional has been a popular choice among IAS toppers over the years.
+In 2016, Abhilash Mishra, a mechanical engineer by training, secured the fifth rank in this optional subject.
+Below is a table listing a few other IAS toppers who chose public administration as their option.

 Name | Year | Rank |